 The above figure shows the spectacular phenomena caused by dust in the upper mesospheric altitudes in summer polar region.
 The top right and left images show the polar mesospheric clouds observed from satellite and International Space Station (Courtesy: NASA).
 The bottom left figure shows the clouds photographed from ground and are also known as noctilucent clouds (Dubietis et al., 2011).
 The bottom right shows intense backscattering of radiowaves by the smaller ice particles that are not large enough to scatter the visible wavelengths effectively (Mann et al., 2016).
 This project studies such features in addition to the effect of dust in non-summer periods.

-The primary objective of this project is to reveal the sizes, size distribution, composition and charging rates of mesospheric dust particles and to formulate measurement questions to future sample return observations.
-The secondary objective it to study the influence of charged dust on PMSE formation and incoherent scatter spectra and to define a programme of future incoherent scatter observations.
+The primary objective of this project is to reveal the sizes, size distribution, composition and charging rates of mesospheric dust particles and to formulate measurement questions for future sample return observations.
+The secondary objective is to study the influence of charged dust on PMSE formation and incoherent scatter spectra and to define a program of future incoherent scatter observations.